-Of all the automotive Youtubers who earn a lot of money simply by sharing their experiences with cars, Mike (streetspeed717) is admittedly one that I’m most fascinated with.
+Of all the automotive influencers who earn a lot of money simply by sharing their experiences with cars, Mike (streetspeed717) is admittedly one that I’m most fascinated with.
 That fascination isn’t necessarily a good thing by the way.
 As a matter of fact, you probably could have already made that assumption by reading my article about how I think that his innesent use of clickbait ruined his channel.
 However, streetspeed717’s net worth is still highly impressive whether you agree with the clickbait or not.
 Let me show you the numbers and you’ll understand why.

 To calculate streetspeed717’s net worth, must first take a look at his monthly revenue